 Hawai‘i Herald Columnist

-Shara Enay Birbirsa is a former writer for The Hawai‘i Herald and Hawaii Business magazine.
-She most recently worked for Pülama Läna‘i as its Community Liaison.
-Last month, Shara returned to Honolulu to become Employee Engagement and Communications Manager for American Savings Bank.
+Shara Enay Birbirsa resides on the island of Läna‘i, where she is Pulama Läna‘i’s liaison with the island’s community.
+Shara is a former writer for The Hawai‘i Herald and Hawai‘i Business magazine.
 She has been writing this Drama Queen Journals column since 2006.